Forces of Ambition

 About the artist…

 Mandlenkosi Mavengere was born in 1992 in Zimbabwe in Bulawayo.
 Mavengere’s works are predominantly a combination of printing and painting.
 He moved to South Africa after completing high school in Zimbabwe.
 It was in South Africa where he took up art as a career.
-This led to him being recommended for a year long internship at William Kentridge Studio in 2017.
-This mentorship by William Kentridge significantly developed his innovation, storytelling skills, and further exploration of the theme of migration.
+This led to him being recommended for a year long internship at Kentridge Studio in 2017.
+This mentorship by Kentridge significantly developed his innovation, storytelling skills, and further exploration of the theme of migration.
 Mavengere’s works have since been featured in various prestigious local and international exhibitions, including locations such as France, Belgium, and Germany.

 His artworks bring into conversation and discussion the issues of migration and labour relations in contemporary society.
 Mavengere is an accomplished printmaker, as his linocut banknotes are used prominently in his artworks.
 The banknote artworks are a framework within which one can observe the issues of migration with relevance to socio-economic divergence of identity and convergence of another.
 The directional lines in the banknotes depict the scattering of people and population displacement; the repetition of patterns symbolise the circumstantial economic system embedded to the stereotyped migrants.
 The linocut banknotes printed onto the fabric emphasise the constructed perambulation of the population in search for income and better life.
 The figures and portraits are economically fabricated identities who are fitting into a new homeland of occupation versus the home of origin.